-This week on Food Nation Radio Network, we talked with Dr. David Gang from Washington State University about an alternative to modifying our beloved citrus crops.
+From the Food Nation Radio Interview Archives: Elizabeth Dougherty spoke with Dr. David Gang from Washington State University about an alternative to modifying our beloved citrus crops.

 Here’s what he had to say: